straightway/peerspace/documentation/PeerspaceChunking.md

 #### Referenced Chunk Control Block (0x04)

 * Type ID: 0x04
+* CPLS: Unused
 * Multiplicity: 0..*
 * Contains a reference to another data chunk.
-  * The _agregated payload_ of the referencing chunk is the concatenation of the payloads of all referenced chunks, in the order they are defined, plus the own payload of the referencing chunk.
+The combined payloads of all directly and indirectly referenced chunks, plus the own payload of the referencing chunk, is called the _aggregated payload_.
+  * The payloads must be concatenated in the order defined by the sequence of _referenced chunk control blocks_, the payload of the referencing chunk is added as last part.
   * This also recursively applies to referenced chunks which in turn reference other chunks.
   * To prevent infinitely large _aggregated chunks_, it is not allowed to create reference cycles.
 Chunks containing reference cycles shall be regarded as corrupt and be ignored.